 Following a number of incidents, some serious, and ongoing protracted industrial disputes the Authority decided to take decisive action and approached Irene Lucas CBE to carry out a formal inquiry into the Service culture.
 As a result the Independent Cultural Review of Essex County Fire and Rescue Service was published and shared with Authority Members on 2 September 2015.
 Progress against the recommendations made in the Lucas review has been monitored by members.

-The latest update is available at:
+The latest update is available under item 15 at: Meetings and Events